theyareonit/linux-gaming-optimization/README.md

 ## evdev

-You can also use `evdev` as a driver instead of libinput on xorg, which may potentially provide lower latency (haven't tested).
+You can also use `evdev` as a driver instead of libinput on Xorg, which may potentially provide lower latency (haven't tested).
 For this, you'll need to install a package like `xf86-input-evdev` or similar (*not* `libevdev`).

 Your configuration file will look something like this: